neomaxzero/blog/src/posts/2020/seo-client-side-rendering.md

 Browsers became monsters. 😋

-**We move the rendering process from the server to the client.** We did this because ...
+**We moved the rendering process from the server to the client.** We did this because ...
 (I'm not gonna enter this area in this post).
 The result of that: A gazillion UI frameworks started to emerge.

 ## What makes it so different from client-side rendering?